influxdata/telegraf/plugins/inputs/nfsclient/README.md

 - nfs_bytes
     - fields:
-        - normalreadbytes - (int, bytes) - Bytes read from the server via `read()`
+        - normalreadbytes (int, bytes): Bytes read from the server via `read()`
-        - normalwritebytes - (int, bytes) - Bytes written to the server via `write()`
+        - normalwritebytes (int, bytes): Bytes written to the server via `write()`
-        - directreadbytes - (int, bytes) - Bytes read with O_DIRECT set
+        - directreadbytes (int, bytes): Bytes read with O_DIRECT set
-        - directwritebytes - (int, bytes) -Bytes written with O_DIRECT set
+        - directwritebytes (int, bytes): Bytes written with O_DIRECT set
-        - serverreadbytes - (int, bytes) - Bytes read via NFS READ (via `mmap()`)
+        - serverreadbytes (int, bytes): Bytes read via NFS READ (via `mmap()`)
-        - serverwritebytes - (int, bytes) - Bytes written via NFS WRITE (via `mmap()`)
+        - serverwritebytes (int, bytes): Bytes written via NFS WRITE (via `mmap()`)
-        - readpages - (int, count) - Number of pages read
+        - readpages (int, count): Number of pages read
-        - writepages - (int, count) - Number of pages written
+        - writepages (int, count): Number of pages written

-- nfs_events - Per-event metrics
+- nfs_events (Per-event metrics)
     - fields:
-        - inoderevalidates - (int, count) - How many times cached inode attributes have to be re-validated from the server.
+        - inoderevalidates (int, count): How many times cached inode attributes have to be re-validated from the server.
-        - dentryrevalidates - (int, count) - How many times cached dentry nodes have to be re-validated.
+        - dentryrevalidates (int, count): How many times cached dentry nodes have to be re-validated.
-        - datainvalidates - (int, count) - How many times an inode had its cached data thrown out.
+        - datainvalidates (int, count): How many times an inode had its cached data thrown out.
-        - attrinvalidates - (int, count) - How many times an inode has had cached inode attributes invalidated.
+        - attrinvalidates (int, count): How many times an inode has had cached inode attributes invalidated.
-        - vfsopen - (int, count) - How many times files or directories have been `open()`'d.
+        - vfsopen (int, count): How many times files or directories have been `open()`'d.
-        - vfslookup - (int, count) - How many name lookups in directories there have been.
+        - vfslookup (int, count): How many name lookups in directories there have been.
-        - vfsaccess - (int, count) - Number of calls to `access()`. (formerly called "vfspermission")
+        - vfsaccess (int, count): Number of calls to `access()`. (formerly called "vfspermission")

-        - vfsupdatepage - (int, count) - Count of updates (and potential writes) to pages.
+        - vfsupdatepage (int, count): Count of updates (and potential writes) to pages.
-        - vfsreadpage - (int, count) - Number of pages read.
+        - vfsreadpage (int, count): Number of pages read.
-        - vfsreadpages - (int, count) - Count of how many times a _group_ of pages was read (possibly via `mmap()`?).
+        - vfsreadpages (int, count): Count of how many times a _group_ of pages was read (possibly via `mmap()`?).
-        - vfswritepage - (int, count) - Number of pages written.
+        - vfswritepage (int, count): Number of pages written.
-        - vfswritepages - (int, count) - Count of how many times a _group_ of pages was written (possibly via `mmap()`?)
+        - vfswritepages (int, count): Count of how many times a _group_ of pages was written (possibly via `mmap()`?)
-        - vfsgetdents - (int, count) - Count of directory entry reads with getdents().
+        - vfsgetdents (int, count): Count of directory entry reads with getdents().
 These reads can be served from cache and don't necessarily imply actual NFS requests. (formerly called "vfsreaddir")
-        - vfssetattr - (int, count) - How many times we've set attributes on inodes.
+        - vfssetattr (int, count): How many times we've set attributes on inodes.
-        - vfsflush - (int, count) - Count of times pending writes have been forcibly flushed to the server.
+        - vfsflush (int, count): Count of times pending writes have been forcibly flushed to the server.
-        - vfsfsync - (int, count) - Count of calls to `fsync()` on directories and files.
+        - vfsfsync (int, count): Count of calls to `fsync()` on directories and files.
-        - vfslock - (int, count) - Number of times a lock was attempted on a file (regardless of success or not).
+        - vfslock (int, count): Number of times a lock was attempted on a file (regardless of success or not).
-        - vfsrelease - (int, count) - Number of calls to `close()`.
+        - vfsrelease (int, count): Number of calls to `close()`.
-        - congestionwait - (int, count) - Believe unused by the Linux kernel, but it is part of the NFS spec.
+        - congestionwait (int, count): Believe unused by the Linux kernel, but it is part of the NFS spec.
-        - setattrtrunc - (int, count) - How many times files have had their size truncated.
+        - setattrtrunc (int, count): How many times files have had their size truncated.
-        - extendwrite - (int, count) - How many times a file has been grown because you're writing beyond the existing end of the file.
+        - extendwrite (int, count): How many times a file has been grown because you're writing beyond the existing end of the file.
-        - sillyrenames - (int, count) - Number of times an in-use file was removed (thus creating a temporary ".nfsXXXXXX" file)
+        - sillyrenames (int, count): Number of times an in-use file was removed (thus creating a temporary ".nfsXXXXXX" file)
-        - shortreads - (int, count) - Number of times the NFS server returned less data than requested.
+        - shortreads (int, count): Number of times the NFS server returned less data than requested.
-        - shortwrites - (int, count) - Number of times NFS server reports it wrote less data than requested.
+        - shortwrites (int, count): Number of times NFS server reports it wrote less data than requested.
-        - delay - (int, count) - Occurances of EJUKEBOX ("Jukebox Delay", probably unused)
+        - delay (int, count): Occurances of EJUKEBOX ("Jukebox Delay", probably unused)
-        - pnfsreads - (int, count) - Count of NFS v4.1+ pNFS reads.
+        - pnfsreads (int, count): Count of NFS v4.1+ pNFS reads.
-        - pnfswrites - (int, count) - Count of NFS v4.1+ pNFS writes.
+        - pnfswrites (int, count): Count of NFS v4.1+ pNFS writes.

 - nfs_xprt_tcp
     - fields:
-        - bind_count - (int, count) - Number of _completely new_ mounts to this server (sometimes 0?)
+        - bind_count (int, count): Number of _completely new_ mounts to this server (sometimes 0?)
-        - connect_count - (int, count) - How many times the client has connected to the server in question
+        - connect_count (int, count): How many times the client has connected to the server in question
-        - connect_time - (int, jiffies) - How long the NFS client has spent waiting for its connection(s) to the server to be established.
+        - connect_time (int, jiffies): How long the NFS client has spent waiting for its connection(s) to the server to be established.
-        - idle_time - (int, seconds) - How long (in seconds) since the NFS mount saw any RPC traffic.
+        - idle_time (int, seconds): How long (in seconds) since the NFS mount saw any RPC traffic.
-        - rpcsends - (int, count) - How many RPC requests this mount has sent to the server.
+        - rpcsends (int, count): How many RPC requests this mount has sent to the server.
-        - rpcreceives - (int, count) - How many RPC replies this mount has received from the server.
+        - rpcreceives (int, count): How many RPC replies this mount has received from the server.
-        - badxids - (int, count) - Count of XIDs sent by the server that the client doesn't know about.
+        - badxids (int, count): Count of XIDs sent by the server that the client doesn't know about.
-        - inflightsends - (int, count) - Number of outstanding requests; always >1.
+        - inflightsends (int, count): Number of outstanding requests; always >1.
 (See reference #4 for comment on this field)
-        - backlogutil - (int, count) - Cumulative backlog count
+        - backlogutil (int, count): Cumulative backlog count

 - nfs_xprt_udp
     - fields: